Tomoro0726/team-wiki-test/src/pages/project/index.md

 ## My page
 You can use various functions such as issuing tickets and downloading QR codes for vouchers **from My page**.
 # Development objectives
-Development objectives from the perspective of each user.
+`https://github.com/gladevise/remark-link-card`Development objectives from the perspective of each user.
 ## All users
 ・Create an account
 ・Set account settings (name, class, etc.)